davidkhala/fabric-common/README.md

 ## Fabric weakness
 - fabric RSA key support:
     - not supported as peer|orderer keystore
-- `instantiate policy` is not `endorsemnet policy`, it is used during chaincode packaging/install determining who is able to instantiate/upgrade chaincode, it is partially supported in nodejs with chaincode package binary(byte[]) as input.

- *Customizing instantiate policy is not supported in fabric-sdk-node 1.x but in 2.x new chaincode lifecycle*

- quoted from Dave Enyeart:

-    "They are different, instantiate policy gets packaged with a chaincode and specifies who can instantiate the chaincode, see the doc starting at: https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4noah.html#packaging"
 - new Feature required: GetPrivateStateByRangeWithPagination: https://jira.hyperledger.org/browse/FAB-11732
 - async or not: CryptoSuite importKey

 - [1.4] `Channel#getChannelConfigFromOrderer` could not specify target orderer
 - client.newTransactionID(); --> new TransactionID(Identity,isAdmin)
 - create docker env manager to convert a env jsObject to env list(having same key checking)
-- [leveldb]QUERY_STATE_NEXT in followings, and how `totalQueryLimit` works?
-    - `GetStateByRange`
-    - `GetStateByPartialCompositeKey`
-    - `GetQueryResult`
-    - `GetHistoryForKey`

 - [go mod support]`lib/packager/Golang.js` could not support project outside of GoPath (as usually in go mod)
     - `const projDir = path.join(goPath, 'src', chaincodePath);`
 ## Abandoned